declare-lab/Sealing/README.md

 For experiments on CLIP and GIT, please modify our provided reference scripts (in 'src/scripts').
 For all-in-one, please check its attached README file for more details.

 ## Results
+The following displayed digits are prediction accuracy, whose definition can be found in our paper.

 ### CLIP-Dec
 |Sampling|MSVD-QA|MSRVTT-QA|TGIF-Frame|
 |---|---|---|---|